bxparks/AceTime/USER_GUIDE.md

 }
 ```

-The zoneinfo files were generated by a script using the TZ Database.
-This header
+The ZoneInfo entries were generated by a script using the IANA TZ Database.
+This
-file is already included in `<AceTime.h>` so you don't have to explicitly
+header file is already included in `<AceTime.h>` so you don't have to explicitly
 include it.
-As of version 2019b of the database, it contains 270 Zone and 182
+As of version 2021a of the database, it contains 266 Zone and 183
 Link entries and whose time change rules are simple enough to be supported by
 `BasicZoneProcessor`.
 The bottom of the `zone_infos.h` header file lists 117
 zones whose zone rules are too complicated for `BasicZoneProcessor`.